 The new estates rescued workers from the cramped slum dwellings of overcrowded towns and cities, providing housing in airy, sanitary ‘model villages’, often complete with school, chapel and recreational facilities.

-Here’s a tour of 6 industries from soap to shoes and their wonderful worker’s villages:
+Here’s a tour of 6 industries, from soap to shoes, and their wonderful worker’s villages.

-Textiles and Saltaire Model Village, Shipley
+1. Textiles and Saltaire Model Village, Shipley

-In the 1850s, wool industrialist Titus Salt relocated all five of his mills from Bradford to a new rural site near the River Aire, and close to the canal and railway, fulfilling all transport and waterpower needs for his operation.
+In the 1850s, wool industrialist Titus Salt relocated all five of his mills from Bradford to a new rural site near the River Aire, close to the canal and railway, fulfilling all transport and waterpower needs for his operation.

-Chocolate and Bournville Model Village, Birmingham
+2. Chocolate and Bournville Model Village, Birmingham

 The Cadbury’s named the area ‘Bournville’ and built a model village to ‘alleviate the evils of modern, more cramped living conditions’.
 By 1900, the estate included 313 cottages and houses with large gardens and modern interiors.
 The designs became a blueprint for many other model village estates around Britain.

-The Cadburys built sports fields, bowling greens, fishing lakes, a lido and the Rowheath Pavilion which was also used for balls and dinners.
+The Cadburys built sports fields, bowling greens, fishing lakes, a lido and the Rowheath Pavilion, which was also used for balls and dinners.

-The estate had low density housing with a community hall, two tennis clubs, a bowling green, allotments and the Moor Pool pond.
+The estate had low-density housing, a community hall, two tennis clubs, a bowling green, allotments, and the Moor Pool pond.
 These facilities are still used by residents of the estate.

-Soap and Port Sunlight, Merseyside
+3. Soap and Port Sunlight, Merseyside

 Port Sunlight model village was built by the Lever Brothers to house soap factory workers.
 It is named after their popular cleaning product, Sunlight.

-Port Sunlight contains 900 Grade II listed buildings, and was declared a Conservation Area in 1978.
+Port Sunlight contains 900 Grade II listed buildings and was declared a Conservation Area in 1978.

-Railways and Swindon Railway Village
+4. Railways and Swindon Railway Village

-It also provided health services to workers, a forerunner of the National Heath Service.
-Nye Bevan, Minister for Health 1945-51) commented later that: “There was a complete health service in Swindon.
-All we had to do was expand it to the country”.
+It also provided health services to workers, a forerunner of the National Health Service.
+Nye Bevan, Minister for Health (1945-51), commented later: ‘there was a complete health service in Swindon.
+All we had to do was expand it to the country’.

 Swindon Borough Council applied to demolish the village in the 1960s, but poet and railway enthusiast John Betjeman successfully campaigned to save it.
 Much of the village is now a Conservation Area.

-Shoes and the Bata Estate, East Tilbury, Essex
+5. Shoes and the Bata Estate, East Tilbury, Essex

-By 1939 the company had fulfilled Tomas’ ambition to become “shoemakers to the world”, with factories in 30 countries including two in the UK – one in Cumbria and the other at East Tilbury on the Thames Estuary.
+By 1939 the company had fulfilled Tomas’ ambition to become “shoemakers to the world”, with factories in 30 countries, including two in the UK – one in Cumbria and the other at East Tilbury on the Thames Estuary.

-The East Tilbury site had a cinema, restaurant, sports facilities, garage, farms, grocers, butcher, post office and shoe shop and everything was owned by the company.
+The East Tilbury site had a cinema, restaurant, sports facilities, garage, farms, grocers, butcher, post office and shoe shop, and everything was owned by the company.
 The town even had its own newspaper.

-Windows and Silver End, Braintree, Essex
+6. Windows and Silver End, Braintree, Essex

-Crittall, or ‘The Guv’nor”, as he was known, also built a large department store and a village hall which boasted a first class dance floor, cinema, library, snooker room and health clinic.
+Crittall, or ‘The Guv’nor’, as he was known, also built a large department store and a village hall which boasted a first-class dance floor, cinema, library, snooker room and health clinic.